-- The change in accounting for the accrual of the costs of other post-employment benefits (OPEB) implemented in FY2018 had a significant impact bringing the accrual balance from \$65 million at 6/30/17 (before restatement) to a total of \$188 million at the end of FY2018.
+- Enrollment trends continue to be a concern for institutions of Higher Education.
+Nationally, enrollments have declined by 9.0% since 2011.
+Although a national issue, these challenges to the industry are hitting New England and Vermont especially hard.
+There are declining numbers of traditional college students and increased competition among colleges for those students.
+Student preferences and attitudes toward higher education are changing.
+Vermont also ranks at the bottom of the nation in state support. - The change in accounting for the accrual of the costs of other post-employment benefits (OPEB) GASB 75 implemented in FY2018 had a significant impact on the financial position of the VSCS bringing the accrual balance from \$65 million at 6/30/17 (before restatement) to a total of \$188 million at the end of FY2018.
+In the current year, the liability is at \$189 million.
 This accrual is not being pre-funded, but paid when incurred during retirement periods.
-Groups have been closed for all staff hired in the future which will reduce this liability over time. - In FY2017, the System refinanced its privately-placed, variable rate bank loans issued in FY2006, FY2008 and FY2009, terminated the related interest rate swaps, and amortized a balloon maturity associated with the FY2008 loan.
+Groups have been closed for newly hired employees, which will reduce this liability over time. - In FY2017, the System refinanced its privately placed, variable rate bank loans issued in FY2006, FY2008 and FY2009, terminated the related interest rate swaps, and amortized a balloon maturity associated with the FY2008 loan.
 The System structured the repayments to provide debt service relief from FY2018 through FY2021, followed by level debt service from FY2022 through FY2038.
-The FY2017 debt was issued through the Vermont Municipal Bond Bank, is publicly-traded and fixed rate, and is backed by the System's appropriation from the State of Vermont.
-The System's debt also includes publicly-traded fixed rate general obligation bonds issued in FY2011 and FY2013. - In FY2018, Johnson and Lyndon State Colleges unified administration in preparation for the July 1, 2018 origination of Northern Vermont University one accredited institution with two distinct campuses at Johnson and Lyndon.
+The FY2017 debt was issued through the Vermont Municipal Bond Bank, is publicly traded and fixed rate, and is backed by the System's appropriation from the State of Vermont.
+In addition to the bonds issued in FY2013 and FY2017, the System's debt also includes publicly traded fixed rate general obligation bonds issued in FY2011. - In FY2018, Johnson State College and Lyndon State College unified administration in preparation for the origination of Northern Vermont University one accredited institution with two distinct campuses at Johnson and Lyndon.
+This unification was finalized on July 1, 2018, and the newly formed Northern Vermont University began operating as one accredited institution.